leonidpur/thriftvsgrpc/README.md

-One can see that Thrift is significantly faster and significantly more consistent(lower standard deviation).
+One can see that Thrift is significantly faster and remarkably more consistent(lower standard deviation).
 However, for complex types (method B) the gap is not as big as for plain data (method A).
 The possible reason is that type-manipulation of Protobuf-generated types is more efficient.

 Benchmark 2: Two Win64 machines where iPerf measured 95.0 Mbits/sec inter-process throughput